OPS-E2E-PPE/VBA-Docs/api/Outlook.SharingItem.BeforeAttachmentPreview.md

 ---
-title: SharingItem.BeforeAttachmentPreview Event (Outlook) ms.prod: outlook
+title: SharingItem.BeforeAttachmentPreview event (Outlook)
 api_name:
 - Outlook.SharingItem.BeforeAttachmentPreview
 ms.assetid: e5a0ec4a-d6b2-c717-85a2-6a022f9ee325
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SharingItem.BeforeAttachmentPreview Event (Outlook)
+# SharingItem.BeforeAttachmentPreview event (Outlook)

 Occurs before an attachment associated with an instance of the parent object is previewed.